 This is a common mistake many aspirants do, thinking there is no necessary for planning your study.
 They even think it is a waste of time.
 Whatever excuses we give, having a preparation strategy and study plan is must for any type of exam.
 It will help us to be goal oriented and stay focused of our target.
 If you do your targeted studies every day, it will make you motivated.
 As your progress through your schedule you will feel relaxed and your stress level for exam is reduced.

 Creating a schedule will hardly take one to two hours of your time.
-While creating a schedule of your own you will also make you to analyse the syllabus.
-So there are many benefits can be pointed for having a good study plan.
+While creating a schedule of your own you will also analyse the syllabus.
+There are many benefits can be pointed for having a good study plan.
 Though the initial effort may look too much; But the benefits are fruitful and long-lasting.

 6.Not taking effective notes while studying itself